KWJACK/DataStructure_Assign1/README.md

 PRINT [name | phone-number]

-  -Print client info that match the name or phone number by using a key value(name or phone-number)
+  - Print client info that match the name or phone number by using a key value(name or phone-number)

 PRINT CONF [SEQNO | NAME | PHONE]

-  -According to one option among three factors(SEQNO, NAME, PHONE), print all node.
+  - According to one option among three factors(SEQNO, NAME, PHONE), print all node.
-  -All printing result should be sorted by ascending order
+  - All printing result should be sorted by ascending order

 PRINT WAIT

-  -Print wait list by priority
+  - Print wait list by priority

 *The configuration file*

 Input data file

-  -This file is written command add, update a record or delete.
+  - This file is written command add, update a record or delete.

 Output result file

-  -Record the result of implement command and error mesg
+  - Record the result of implement command and error mesg